YinHK-gameDev/unity-learn/user interface/Event system/README.md

 #### Standalone Input Module

-The module is designed to work as you would expect a controller / mouse input to work.
+The module is designed to work as you would expect a **controller / mouse input to work**.
 Events for button presses, dragging, and similar are sent in response to input.

 The module sends pointer events to components as a mouse / input device is moved around, and uses the Graphics Raycaster and Physics Raycaster to calculate which element is currently pointed at by a given pointer device.
 You can configure these raycasters to detect or ignore parts of your Scene, to suit your requirements.